-Authentic Homemade Japanese Miso Soup
+3. Authentic Homemade Japanese Miso Soup

-Miso soup is a traditional soup dish made with dashi stock, soy bean paste and a range of ingredients that vary from region to region.
+Miso soup is a traditional soup dish made with dashi stock, soybean paste, and a range of ingredients that vary from region to region.
 It’s delicious, warming and makes the perfect side for any Japanese meal.

 It’s one of the essential parts of Japanese breakfast.
-My grandmother literally has miso soup every morning.
+My grandmother has miso soup every morning.
 One of the beauties of miso soup is that you can mix it up by using different vegetables or even different kinds of miso paste.
-It’s a real comforting way to start the day.
+It’s a comforting way to start the day.

-Homemade Miso Soup with Ginger (Vegan)
+4. Homemade Miso Soup with Ginger (Vegan)

 Can miso soup be vegetarian/vegen friendly?
 Sure it can!

-Kenchin Jiru (Traditional Japanese Vegetable Soup)
+5. Kenchin Jiru (Traditional Japanese Vegetable Soup)

-Tonjiru (Pork and Vegetable Miso Soup)
+6. Tonjiru (Pork and Vegetable Miso Soup)

 Looking for something more meaty than normal miso soup?
 Then try tonjiru instead!